 Marketing Considerations For Specialty Products

-In regard to specialty products, the major marketing considerations would be the following.
+In regard to specialty goods, the major marketing considerations would be the following.

 - The marketing emphasis for specialty products should be on maintaining the uniqueness and quality features so that consumers stay loyal.